ichbineinetomate

 Thriving in isolation, I endeavor to remark upon the day when people aren’t predictable.

 My talents are many and my sorrows are few.
-I am currently learning to play the guitar.
+I am currently learning to play the Guitar and the Recorder.

 It’s great to meet you.
-I’m tomatedidwhat (my online pseudonym in most places) and I was born in 1981.
-I come from the great state of Maryland and have lived all of my life in and around Baltimore City.
+I’m tomatedidwhat (my online pseudonym) and I was born circa 1981.
+I come from the great state of Maryland and have lived my entire life in and around Baltimore City.

 I am a lifelong fanatic of Doctor Who and related programs.
-I used to climb out of my crib to see Doctor Who at age of eighteen months.
-When the new series came out, I was overjoyed and when the other shows (Sarah Jane Adventures and Torchwood) came out, I was enthralled by RTD and Moffat’s writing.
-More recently, I’ve been focusing on reading due to my having canceled my Netflix subscription.
+I used to climb out of my crib to see Doctor Who at the age of eighteen months.
+When the new series came out, I was overjoyed, and when the other shows (Sarah Jane Adventures and Torchwood) came out, I was enthralled by RTD and Moffat’s writing.
+More recently, I’ve been focusing on reading and crafting simultaneously.

 Requests for book recommendations!

-When I’m not crocheting or knitting, I’m usually preparing food, reading, writing, sewing and/or picking up some new craft and/or hobby.
-I maintain a blog and a Tumblr.
+When I’m not crocheting or knitting, I’m usually preparing food, reading, writing, sewing, and/or picking up some new craft and/or hobby.
+I maintain a blog and a sporadic podcast.
 I also write stories.
-My hopes are, someday, to be an author.
+I hope to be an author someday.
 Here’s to hoping that one comes to fruition because, being a person with agoraphobia, it’s not like I’m getting out much.
 Anyway…

 So, what about you?
 Please tell me about yourself.